yalexwander/itisallmail/doc/options.md

 Specifies which drivers should be loaded when calling fetcher script.

+Can be set on level of: app.

+### drivers

+Allowed values: list of strings

+Specifies which drivers should be loaded when calling fetcher script.

-Can be set for: app.
+Can be set on level of: app.